NewStrangeWorlds/FastChem/docs_src/sections/cpp_class.rst

 ..

   This constructor requires four parameters: the locations of the element abundance and gas phase species data files, the condensate data file, as well as the verbose level.
 All other options and parameters within ``FastChem`` will be set to their default values but can be later changed by using the appropriate methods described :ref:`here<sec:fastchem_methods>`.
-The default maximum number of chemistry iterations is 3000, the number of Newton, bisection and Nelder-Mead method iterations is 3000, and the default accuracy of the of Newton method and the chemistry iterations is set to :math:`10^{-4}`.
+The default maximum number of chemistry iterations is 3000, the number of Newton, bisection and Nelder-Mead method iterations is 3000, and the default accuracy of Newton's method and the chemistry iterations is set to :math:`10^{-4}`.
 Note that instead of a location for the condensate data, a string containing ``"none"`` can be used here as well.
 In that case, no condensate data will be read in and trying to use the object for a calculation using condensation will result in an error message.

-A fourth way to create a ``FastChem`` object is to make a copy of an existing one. ``FastChem`` contains an internal copy constructor that manages the copy of all the object class’ data structures.
+A fourth way to create a ``FastChem`` object is to make a copy of an existing one. ``FastChem`` contains an internal copy constructor that manages the copying of all the object class’ data structures.
 Assuming that ``fastchem_a`` is a valid object instance of the ``FastChem`` class, a second object, say ``fastchem_b``, can simply be created by using